Maxchaosin/biocall/README.md

 # {repo_name}

 This repository contains a Python-based simulation of a cross-chain bridge event listener.
-It is designed as a robust, architecturally sound component that demonstrates how to monitor events on a source blockchain and trigger corresponding actions on a destination blockchain.
+It is designed as a robust, architecturally-sound component that demonstrates how to monitor events on a source blockchain and trigger corresponding actions on a destination blockchain.

 ## Concept

 Cross-chain bridges are essential for blockchain interoperability, allowing assets and data to move between different networks.
 A critical component of any bridge is the **oracle** or **listener** network.
 These listeners monitor a `Bridge` smart contract on one chain (the "source chain") for specific events, such as `TokensLocked`.

-When a `TokensLocked` event is detected, it signifies that a user has deposited assets into the bridge with the intent to receive an equivalent "wrapped" asset on another chain (the "destination chain").
+When a `TokensLocked` event is detected, it signifies that a user has deposited assets into the bridge, intending to receive an equivalent "wrapped" asset on another chain (the "destination chain").
 The listener's job is to:

 1. Securely verify this event.
-2. Wait for a sufficient number of block confirmations to mitigate the risk of chain reorganizations (reorgs).
+2. Wait for a sufficient number of block confirmations to mitigate the risk of a chain reorganization (reorg).
 3. Construct, sign, and broadcast a transaction on the destination chain to a corresponding `Bridge` contract, typically calling a function like `mintTokens` to issue the wrapped assets to the user's recipient address.

 This script simulates this entire workflow in a modular and extensible way.